This article covers the player species. For the monster, see Vampire (monster). For a list of all monstrous vampires, see List of vampires.

 - +4 willpower per level.

 - Starting at level 3, vampires can change to Bat Form at will when Bloodless.

 - This allows movement at spriggan speed (6 auts instead of 10) and increases your base dexterity by 5, but temporarily drains all of your stats by 2 each, disables many items, melds all armour and jewellery except your amulet, prevents spellcasting, and weakens melee attacks.
 Wands and divine abilities may still be used while in bat form.
 Entering bat form costs 2 MP and provides flight for the extent of the transformation.

 | Transforms the user into a swift-moving vampire bat, increasing evasion but substantially weakening melee attacks.
 The transformation drains the user's attributes.

 While transformed, any equipped weapons, armour and rings are melded, and the user becomes unable to cast spells.

 Starting Skills and Equipment

-Vampires start with all the skills and equipment listed for their background, with the following exception:
+Vampires start with all the skills and equipment listed for their background.

 Difficulty of Play